coleenquadros/configuration/README.md

 Glitchtip projects are associated with glitchtip teams.
 Teams are used for notification purposes only!

-To define a glitchtip team, create a file in /data/dependencies/glitchtip/teams with a structure like the following:
+To define a glitchtip team, create a file in `/data/dependencies/glitchtip/teams`.

 ```yaml
 ---